harperbolic/Seraphs2600/README.md

 # AtaGame
-Atari 2600 game made with Assembly 6502
+Atari 2600 game made using Assembly 6502

+To assemble, use  the dasm assembler.

+NTSC Only